dweekly/docs/pages/apps/supporting-chinese-ad-attribution.md

 The Android IMEI module is used by the main [Branch Android SDK](/apps/android) to inject IMEI data of the device in the requests.

-The module checks whether Google Play Services is available or not to the app.
+The module checks whether Google Play Services is linked to the app.
 If yes, then it will not fetch the IMEI.
 Otherwise, it will pass the IMEI in the requests.

+!!! info "NOTE"
+	If Google Play Services is present, but not linked, the request for IMEI will result in an error.

 1. To build the `.jar` file, run the task `makeJar`.
 2. To read the IMEI of the device, you need to add the following permission in the Manifest file: